cmsj/HotMic/README.md

 However, if someone comes across this and knows their way around CoreAudio a bit better than I do, I would love to collaborate with you to get this working.
 File Issues or Pull Requests and let's talk!

+## Anything else I should know?
+If you install uncrustify, you can do ```git config core.hooksPath .githooks``` and get a pre-commit hook that beautifies your code for you.

 ## Whose shoulders did you stand on for this?

 A non-exhaustive list: